• Skip to primary navigation

 Statement of intent

-All staff has job descriptions, which set out their staff roles and responsibilities.
+· All staff have job descriptions which set out their staff roles and responsibilities.

-We welcome applications from all sections of the community.
-Applicants will be considered based on their suitability for the post, regardless of marital status, age, gender, culture, religious belief, ethnic origin or sexual orientation.
+· We welcome applications from all sections of the community.
+Applicants will be considered on the basis of their suitability for the post, regardless of marital status, age, gender, culture, religious belief, ethnic origin or sexual orientation.
 Applicants will not be placed at a disadvantage by our imposing conditions or requirements that are not justifiable.

-We provide staff induction training in the first week of employment.
+· We provide staff induction training in the first week of employment.
 This induction includes our Health and Safety Policy and Safeguarding Policy.
-Other policies and procedures will be introduced in an induction plan.
+Other policies and procedures will be introduced within an induction plan.

-We use Ofsted guidance on obtaining references and criminal record checks through the Disclosure and Barring Service (DSB) for staff and volunteers who will have substantial access to children.
+· We use Ofsted guidance on obtaining references and criminal record checks through the Disclosure and Barring Service (DBS) for staff and volunteers who will have substantial access to children.

-This policy was revised March 2025 by Nursery Manager
+This policy was revised on May 2026 by Nursery Manager

 Primary Sidebar